slow-roasted tomatoes

 - Preheat oven to 250F.
 Line an 18×13-inch jelly roll pan with aluminum foil that extends up and over the edges of the pan.

 - Place the tomatoes cut-side u on the prepared baking pan and scatter the unpeeled garlic cloves around the pan.
-Drizzle everything with olive oil until all of the tomatoes are lightly coated with a slick of oil.
+Drizzle everything with olive oil until all the tomatoes are lightly coated with a slick of oil.
 Sprinkle 2 or 3 large pinches of kosher salt over the tomatoes and garlic.

 - Place the pan on the middle rack in the oven and roast the tomatoes for about 3 hours or until tomatoes are shriveled and lightly browned with a little bit of juice and oil gathered in the center.